jmelendezgeo/Apuntes-Data-Science/Escuela Data Science - Platzi/Curso Sql y Mysql/README.md

 13 rows in set (0.00 sec)

--- Igual que antes pero ahora sin Austria tambien.
-SELECT nationality , COUNT(author_id) TOTAL
+-- Igual que antes pero ahora tampcoo queremos a Austria SELECT nationality , COUNT(author_id) TOTAL
 FROM authors
 WHERE nationality NOT IN ('RUS', 'AUT')